Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

-I have seen ALL of these things happen.
+I have seen all of these things happen.

 And we wonder why so many students bully students.
 In many cases, they are picking up these bully attitudes from their own teachers!

-11. They're not allowed to give failing grades.
+They're not allowed to give failing grades.

-Teachers are told to not penalize students when they don’t turn their work in.
+We are told to not penalize students when they don’t turn their work in.

 That’s right.
 In many school districts, teachers are prohibited from giving students failing grades for missing assignments.

-We know that once our students move on beyond school and get jobs, failing to perform an assignment for their boss could cost them their job, or—at the very least—a poor job evaluation.
+We know that once our students move on beyond school and get jobs, failing to perform a project for their boss in a timely manner could cost them their job, or—at the very least—a poor job evaluation.